observeinc/otel-setup-examples/typescript/README.md

   @grpc/grpc-js
 ```

+**Notes**:
-**Note**: Use recent versions of OpenTelemetry packages (v1.9.0+ for API, v0.52.0+ for SDK packages).
-Some package combinations may require specific version compatibility - check the [OpenTelemetry JavaScript compatibility matrix](https://github.com/open-telemetry/opentelemetry-js#supported-runtimes) if you encounter version conflicts.
+- Use recent versions of OpenTelemetry packages (v1.9.0+ for API, v0.52.0+ for SDK packages).
+- Some package combinations may require specific version compatibility - check the [OpenTelemetry JavaScript compatibility matrix](https://github.com/open-telemetry/opentelemetry-js#supported-runtimes) if you encounter version conflicts.
+- The `logs` export is not available in `@opentelemetry/api` versions 1.7.0 and earlier.
+Use `loggerProvider.getLogger()` directly instead of importing `logs` from the API package.

 For development, you'll also need: